 Warburg Pincus in early 2014 hired Former US Treasury Secretary Tim Geithner as President.
 Five of the last nine US Treasury Secretaries have joined private equity.
 The reason: PE is where you make the most money.

 A Nov.
 2013 Columbia Business School study shows private equity firms, when factoring in fees and the costs of committing money years before it is spent, generate average returns (no better than the stock markets).

-Sharp Pitch Book analysis of how company acquired in largest buyout of all time, Energy Future Holdings, is facing bankruptcy and prospect of private equity still causing the Next Great Credit Crisis.
+Sharp Pitch Book analysis of how private equity may still cause the Next Great Credit Crisis.

 A RBS Citizens executive in this Sept.
 2013 video at 3:00 says private equity firms own about 25 percent of Corporate America.

-No wonder the Carlyle Group hosting its September 2013 annual investor meeting drew Goldman’s Lloyd Blankfein and JPMorgan’s Jamie Dimon as attendees.
+No wonder the Carlyle Group hosting its September 2013 annual investor meeting drew Goldman’s Lloyd Blankfein and JPMorgan’s Jamie Dimon.
 Besides, likely 2016 Presidential Candidate Hillary Clinton was the keynote speaker.
 Former Obama Cabinet Member Austan Goolsbee also appeared.